Classic Chicken Adobo

 Do I have to marinate the chicken?

-Some will swear by marinating your chicken overnight, and I would do the same in order to make my adobo extra special.
-The marinade’s acidity helps to tenderize the chicken while also flavoring it throughout.
+Some will swear by marinating your chicken overnight, while others may skip it entirely The reason for marinading is that the sauce’s acidity helps to tenderize the chicken while also flavoring it throughout.

 I personally find the difference between the marinated and non-marinated version very minimal, so choose whichever method you prefer.
 They’ll both taste great either way!